nsdesai/detect/README.md

 INSTALLATION

-MATLAB users should download this entire repository to their hard disk by selecting "Download ZIP" from the green Clone button at top right.
-Unzip the downloaded file and place the contents somewhere on the C drive (for example, create a folder "detect_software" within your Documents folder).
-The User Manual included in this download explains what to do next.
-Briefly: add the folder to the MATLAB path and open the GUI by typing "detect" at the MATLAB command line.

-Non-MATLAB users (i.e., users with a Windows computer but without a license for MATLAB) should download INSTALLATION.pdf.
-It contains a OneDrive link to the installation files for the standalone version.
-They should download all the files at the link, save them to a single folder on their computer, and then double click the file MyAppInstaller_web (which may be found inside the subfolder _for_redistribution_.
-After the installation is complete, select the "detect" app from the list of Windows applications.
+The detect software, though written in MATLAB, can be used by researchers whether or not they have access to MATLAB itself.
+Users who do have MATLAB installed on their computers ("MATLAB users") should follow the first set of directions to get the detect software.
+Users whos do not have MATLAB but do have a Windows computer ("Other users") should follow the second set.

+(1) MATLAB USERS

+Download all files and folders from this Github site.

+This download includes not only code specific to this project but code written by others which the project exploits.
+This code includes:

+CaImAn (CNMF algorithm) from the Flatiron Institute: https://github.com/flatironinstitute/CaImAn.

+PatchWarp (motion correction and image registration) from Hattori and Komiyama: https://github.com/ryhattori/PatchWarp/tree/main

+MLSpike (spike estimation) from Deneux and colleagues: https://github.com/MLspike/spikes

+Brick (toolbox of general functions to speed up MATLAB) from Thomas Deneux: https://github.com/MLspike/brick

+Put all download files and folders into a single folder somewhere on your hard drive.
+For example, the folder could be located within the MATLAB folder in Documents, but this is not necessary.
+Add the folder to the MATLAB path.
+On my computer, the folder is located at this address: 'C:\Users\niraj\Documents\MATLAB\detect_software'.
+To add it to the path, I would enter these lines at the MATLAB command line:

+folderName = 'C:\Users\niraj\Documents\MATLAB\detect_software';
+addpath folderName
+savepath

+You can do the same, remembering of course to change folderName to the location of your folder.

+(2) Other users

+Windows users who do not have a MATLAB license should download the file INSTALLATION.pdf from the Github site.
+It contains a link to the installation folder for the standalone version.
+(A couple files are too big for distribution directly through Github, which has a 25 MB limit, and so they are stored elsewhere.)
+The installation folder includes three subfolders: for_redistribution, for_redistribution_files_only, and for_testing.
+Download these three folders and place them in a folder on your computer (it doesn't matter where or what the folder is named).
+Look inside the subfolder for_redistribution for an executable called MyAppInstaller_web.exe.
+Running this program will install both the project's software and MATLAB Runtime.
+The second of these will be downloaded from the web, meaning that your computer will need an Internet connection.
+The process will take ~10 minutes.
+Once the installation is completed, you should see an app called detect in your computer's list of applications.
+You should be able to run it like any other Windows app.
+(Note: Depending upon your computer's security settings, the first time you run detect, you might get a message asking whether you want Windows Firewall to accept actions detect wants to make.
+Select ACCEPT.)
 GETTING STARTED

 Watch the supplementary videos here:   [Supplementary Videos](https://gcc02.safelinks.protection.outlook.com/?url=https%3A%2F%2Fnih-my.sharepoint.com%2F%3Af%3A%2Fg%2Fpersonal%2Fdesainis_nih_gov%2FEuKiVyz5UBFMjg8CoVzx94ABetN5-nSipYkW2NRpmuuRjw%3Fe%3DVEelZf&data=05%7C02%7Cniraj.desai3%40nih.gov%7C0d5097423c0f46f58b5908dc49267e4b%7C14b77578977342d58507251ca2dc2b06%7C0%7C0%7C638465676890386203%7CUnknown%7CTWFpbGZsb3d8eyJWIjoiMC4wLjAwMDAiLCJQIjoiV2luMzIiLCJBTiI6Ik1haWwiLCJXVCI6Mn0%3D%7C0%7C%7C%7C&sdata=3MrAywGqzQw%2B9m50b1SS0LKGu4VB1KOwMDiVaVjtqA0%3D&reserved=0)